After the Colosseum, Forum, or Palatine Hill, stay in the ancient heart of Rome instead

 From Santi Cosma e Damiano: 6 min walk

-Famous for: a strong view back toward the Colosseum while you move from the Forum edge toward Monti and San Pietro in Vincoli.
+Famous for: the clean look back at the Colosseum as you climb away from the Forum edge toward Monti and San Pietro in Vincoli.

 04